 The European Parliament honoured Perpetuum Mobile with the CIVI EUROPAEO PRAEMIUM (the European Citizen’s Prize) for AR, and Safe Haven Helsinki won the Annual Art Act Award in 2016.

 Scope of AR

 Artists at Risk (AR) is designed as an institution of worldwide scope.
 Visual artists will be AR’s primary focus, although other creative intellectuals—such as theatre and film practitioners – or others that need assistance beyond what can be provided by organisations such as PEN, SafeMUSE or Freemuse, may find placement at AR.
-Indeed, the musician Ramy Essam, “the singer of Tahrir Square”, was our first AR-Resident.
-As part of a collective effort with its many partners and networks, including PEN-America (ARCoalition), ICORN (The International Cities of Refuge Network) and new funding opportunities, AR is taking the first steps towards establishing a type of PEN for visual artists at risk.
+The musician Ramy Essam, “the singer of Tahrir Square”, was our first AR-Resident.
+As part of a collective effort with its many partners and networks, including PEN-America (ARCoalition), ICORN (The International Cities of Refuge Network) and new funding opportunities, AR is taking the first steps towards establishing a version of PEN for visual artists at risk.

 AR-SAFE HAVEN RESIDENCIES AND AR-RESIDENCY PARTNERS

 AR-Safe Haven Helsinki, operating under various titles since 2014, is co-organised in cooperation with HIAP-Helsinki International Artists Programme, and is funded by the City of Helsinki Cultural Office.

 AR-Safe Haven Athens will receive its first AR-Resident in spring 2017, funded by the EU “Re-Build Refuge Europe” project.
 AR-Athens has developed out of local partnerships, and was part of Athens Biennale 2015-2016.

 AR-Safe Haven Berlin is being launched in 2017 as part of the same EU project, and is hosted in partnership with SAVVY Contemporary.